chinanf-boy/cargo-book-zh/src/faq.md

 conventional scripts is something we designed for from the beginning and will continue to prioritize.

-### Does Cargo handle multi-platform projects or cross-compilation?
+### Does Cargo handle multi-platform packages or cross-compilation?

 Rust itself provides facilities for configuring sections of code based on the platform.
 Cargo also supports [platform-specific dependencies][target-deps], and we plan to support more per-platform configuration in `Cargo.toml` in the future.

-[target-deps]: 03-02-manifest.html#the-dependencies-section
+[target-deps]: reference/specifying-dependencies.html#platform-specific-dependencies

-In the longer-term, we’re looking at ways to conveniently cross-compile projects using Cargo.
+In the longer-term, we’re looking at ways to conveniently cross-compile packages using Cargo.

 ### Does Cargo support environments, like `production` or `test`?

 We support environments through the use of [profiles][profile] to support:

-[profile]: 03-02-manifest.html#the-profile-sections
+[profile]: reference/manifest.html#the-profile-sections

 * environment-specific flags (like `-g --opt-level=0` for development and `--opt-level=3` for production).